thomasjkuo94/2020-msia423-kuo/README.md

 ```

 The command above enables to make a connection to the RDS instance where the table is hosted.
 Specifically for this use case, access the `msia423_db` database and use the sql command `show columns in abb_feat_and_resp;` to ensure that the columns have been created.
-There is no data in the table at this point 5/12/2020.